-Kombucha — diet supplement?
+Kombucha — Diet supplement?

-Originally Published: April 27, 1995 - Last Updated / Reviewed On: July 4, 2008
+Originally Published: April 27, 1995 - Last Updated / Reviewed On: January 9, 2015

-I'd like to find out about a fungi called kombucha.
+I'd like to find out about a fungus called kombucha.
 I've been told by some alternative health types that it is a beneficial dietary supplement when used as tea.
 However, I've not been able to find out anything about it.
 The claims, which I won't go into, seem a bit nebulous — or at least astronomical!

 Kombucha is a type of fermented tea, popular 5000 years ago in China and Russia because it was believed to have healing and restorative properties, and popular for the same reasons today, despite mixed evidence of the actual benefits.
 The beverage, which can taste like either sparkling cider or vinegar depending on how long it has been fermented, is now enjoyed by many people in the East and West.
 Its purported benefits range from immune system support, to digestive stimulant, to weight loss supplement, to cancer-preventing food — with varying amounts of scientific evidence behind each.
 But before you sit down to your tea party and drink to good health, it's wise to be aware of the potential health risks involved in consuming kombucha, especially if it has been prepared incorrectly.